-Pupils who receive a stage 3 duruing a lesson will be required to attend a restorative meeting.
+Pupils who receive a stage 3 during a lesson will be required to attend a restorative meeting.
 These meetings take place at 3.00pm each afternoon.
-A slip will be given to the pupil inform the pupil of their meeting time, date and venue and communication will be made home to inform the parent or carer that the meeting will take place.
+A slip may be issued by the faculty to the pupil inform the pupil of their meeting time, date and venue and communication will be made home to inform the parent or carer that the meeting will take place.
 This communication may take the form of an entry on NIMBUS, a telephone call, an email or a letter.
-The period 5 teacher accompanies the pupil to the school Dining Room at end of the lesson.
+The period 5 teacher accompanies the pupil to the school library at end of the lesson.
 Teachers will attend the meeting and complete the restorative meeting and paperwork.
 If appropriate the faculty leader may wish to be part of the restorative conversation.